mnemnion/imp/Forge/markdown/Forge/terminal handling.md

 This word takes a counted string and returns a '1-char', which is a counted string that will produce one terminal character if typed.

-The flag is `0` for 'no printable characters left', `-1` for printable character, and '10' for a newline.
+The flag is `0` for 'no printable characters left', `-1` for printable character, and `10` for a newline. `2` means a double width character.

 My newline policy: all printers skip them if they are found at the head of a string.
 Everything which returns a line, returns it up to, but not including, the newline.
 This preserves the semantics of a newline without ever inserting one into the terminal, provided the frame handler does the correct thing.

+1-printable becomes horribly complex as we start to support Unicode.
+The basic "get a glyph's worth of information" is fairly painless in UTF-8, which is all we'll ever support.
+Figuring out the width of the resulting glyph is a righteous pain.
+We'll want a hash to which we add glyphs as the system needs them: I have no interest in recognizing a character I don't personally use.
+If something screws up my own window, well, I'll add it, and I'll be generous with pull requests to `1-printable` that work.

 #### : n-printables \ ( [c-str] n -- count )

 I wrote this first.
 It was therefore hard, and is not easy to understand.
-Refactoring it with 1-printable will be clearer.
+Refactoring it with `1-printable` will be clearer.

 In any case, it consumes the address, returning only the count needed to print n characters across the screen.

 #### : print-advance \ ( [c-str] n -> c-adr+ count- "string" )

 This takes n and prints it, advancing the c-str accordingly.
 This is buffer safe, and will not exceed a string's remaining offset if properly used.
 It returns up to n characters, or up to a newline, and when printing, skips the newline.

+## Frames

+I wrote a little box drawing library and am going to jack it up with simple line drawing and the like.

+I uses the Unicode drawing set, rather than switching to graphics mode.
+This would be a relatively minor rewrite, if anyone out there needs it: all the drawing literals are abstracted behind words, as is the Forth way.